About Us | Leadership

 Brian P. Olsen

 Brian originally joined LMI in 2002 as a Market Sector Director, and became Regional Vice President in 2003.
 He left LMI in 2005, but returned in 2010 as the Director of Contracts.
-He was appointed Executive Director of Business Development in 2011.
+He was appointed Executive Director of Business Development in 2011 and in 2015 he was appointed President of Engineering Services.

 Previous to joining LMI for the second time, Brian was President of Empire Aero Center in Rome, NY.
 He also has served as General Manager of Milgard Manufacturing, President of Sierra Manufacturing, and he spent 15 years with BF Goodrich/Tramco in various leadership and marketing roles.